morph-ua/MorphMails/README.md

 incoming emails to your client.

 ### Persistent email address
-One persistent email address is created for each ID (Chat identificator in your client).
+One persistent email address is created for each ID (Unique chat identification number in your client).
 You can use this email address to receive emails from friends and family instead of using your main  email address.
 The service will parse and forward all incoming emails to your client.

 ### Connect your own domain
 You can connect your own domain to the service by placing it on your own hosting to prevent the service from being blocked